 A gifted musician and keen observer of the North American Jewish scene, Freelander is well known for lecturing on trends in Reform synagogue life.
 Together with Cantor Jeff Klepper, he has composed dozens of popular Jewish melodies including the well known “Shalom Rav” and “Lo Alecha.”

 He is a native of Worcester, MA, and holds degrees from Trinity College, Hartford, and the Hebrew Union College–Jewish Institute of Religion in New York.
 He serves on the boards of the Zamir Choral Foundation and Odyssey Networks, an interfaith media group.
 Rabbi Freelander is married to Rabbi Elyse Frishman, editor of the Reform siddur Mishkan T’filah, and former rabbi of the Barnert Temple in Franklin Lakes, NJ.
 They have three adult children and live in Ridgewood NJ.

 Rabbi Daniel Freelander can be reached at: firstname.lastname@example.org.

 - Rabbi Daniel H. Freelander, President, USA & Israel

 - Eyal Ronder, Vice President for Operations, Israel

 - Naomi Smook, Director of Advancement, USA

-- Rabbi Steve Burnstein, Head of Leadership and Education, Israel
+- Rabbi Steve Burnstein, Head of Center for Leadership Development and Education, Israel

 - Dr. Alex Kagan, Head of Global Strategic Planning and Rector of the Institute for Modern Jewish Studies (Moscow), Israel